The Consumer Product Safety Commission has recalled more than 5.6-million infant inclined sleepers since 2019.

 “The AAP does not recommend inclined sleep products like the Rock ‘n Play, or any other products for sleep that require restraining a baby.
 The AAP advises against using car seats, strollers or other devices for sleep because of the risk that a baby could roll or turn into an unsafe position and be incapable of moving, leading to suffocation or strangulation.”

-Fisher-Price Rock ‘n Play Sleepers Recalled
+Fisher-Price Rock ‘n Play Sleepers and other Inclined Sleepers Recalled

 After a week of pediatricians, consumer advocates and parents demanding this deadly product to be removed from store shelves and homes across the U.S., the commission issued a recall on April 12, 2019.
 The CPSC stated that "over 30 infant fatalities have occurred in Rock 'n Play Sleepers, after the infants rolled over while unrestrained, or under other circumstances" since 2009.